 WildAid congratulates Taiwan on enacting this historic policy to prohibit the ivory trade, taking a decisive step towards the goal of completely closing Taiwan’s ivory market.

-Taiwan joins mainland China, Hong Kong, Vietnam, the United Kingdom and the United States in instituting a domestic ban on ivory sales.
+Taiwan joins mainland China and Hong Kong SAR, as well as Vietnam, the United Kingdom and the United States in instituting a domestic ban on ivory sales.
 Thailand has significantly strengthened its ivory regulations with several minor exceptions short of a full ban.
 Japan remains the largest ivory market in Asia yet to introduce a domestic ban.

 IUCN estimates that the population of African elephants has declined by 111,000 over the past ten years.
 The overall trends in the poaching of African elephants show a decline from the peak in 2011, but they are still at levels too high when viewed continent-wide.
 The overall population of African elephants is likely to have continued to decline in 2016.